-Its issue price does not exceed the total noncontingent principal payments due under the bond by more than the lesser of (i) 1.5 percent of the total noncontingent principal payments multiplied by the number of complete years to maturity or (ii) 15 percent of the total noncontingent principal payments ("de minimis premium");

-It provides for stated interest compounded or paid at least annually ("qualified stated interest") at a specified type of rate or combination of rates, such as one or more "qualified floating rates;" and

-It provides for any qualified floating rate (or other permissible rate) to be set at the "current value" of such rate.
+- Its issue price does not exceed the total noncontingent principal payments due under the bond by more than an amount equal to the lesser of (i) 0.015 multiplied by the product of the total noncontingent principal payments and the number of complete years to maturity, or (ii) 15 percent of the total noncontingent principal payments ("'de minimis premium"); - Except as provided in preceding condition, it must not provide for any principal payments that are contingent; - It provides for stated interest compounded or paid at least annually ("qualified stated interest") at a specified type of rate or combination of rates, such as one or more "qualified floating rates"; and - It provides for any qualified floating rate (or other permissible rate) to be set at the "current value" of such rate.

-A rate is a "qualified floating rate" if variations in the rate's value can reasonably be expected to measure contemporaneous variations in the cost of newly borrowed funds in the currency in which the debt instrument is denominated.
+A variable rate of interest is a "qualified floating rate" if variations in the rate's value can reasonably be expected to measure contemporaneous variations in the cost of newly borrowed funds in the currency in which the bond is denominated.
 An interbank rate such as the LIBOR qualifies as a qualified floating rate.
 A rate subject to certain restrictions, such as a floor, is a "qualified floating rate" so long as such restrictions are fixed throughout the term of the bond and are not reasonably expected to significantly affect the yield on the bond.